Design For Good

 Deliverables: High-Fidelity Responsive Wireframes and a Research Presentation

-How can technology and innovative strategies help Moses improve teacher retention, and teaching practices and enhance overall educational quality in his low-cost private school?
+How can technology and innovative strategies help Moses improve teacher retention, teaching practices, and enhance overall educational quality in his low-cost private school?

 •Improve teacher professional development & retention